AARON-FOX/ToDo-app-project/README.md

 This application was created using technologies such as React, TypeScript, SCSS, and Fetch API.
 This application is a manageable to-do list: users can add/delete/change their tasks, as well as mark them as completed.
 To add a task, users can simply type it in using the keyboard; to change a task, they can click on it with the mouse (or touchscreen on smartphones).

+Expirience the live website: [ToDo App](https://AARON-FOX.github.io/ToDo-app-project/)

 # To run locally, follow these 3 steps:

 1. Clone the repository:

-`git clone https://github.com/your-username/project-name.git` and then `cd project-name`
+`git clone https://github.com/AARON-FOX/ToDo-app-project.git` and then `cd ToDo-app-project/`

 2. Install dependencies: